kraowx/shibbyapp/README.md

 ## Planned Features
 - Notification with media controls (play/pause, next, previous)
-- **Support for Patreon-only released files**
-    - Note that a valid Patreon account will be required with an active pledge to Shibby.
-This will *not* be a method to obtain these files for free
 - File metadata that gives more information about a file other than its name and description
 - Import/export audio files buttons

 Feel free to suggest anything else you feel might improve the app!

+## Patreon Files
+ShibbyApp allows you to access Patreon files from directly in the app.
+You can download these files for quick loading times or stream them directly from the server just like regular files.

+Patreon files can be accessed from the "Patreon Files" tab in the menu drawer.
+A Patreon account with a valid pledge to Shibby is **required** in order to access the files. *This is not a method to obtain these files for free.*

+This feature requires ShibbyApp server version >=1.1.0 in order to work.
+The feature is not enabled on servers by default, as it requires a bit more setup.

 ## Importing Files
 You can import your own downloaded shibbyfiles or custom made files using the "Import File" tool found in the menu in the top-right corner of the app.
 If you specify tags for your file, each tag must be separated by a comma.
 For example: "F4A, ASMR, Hypnosis".
 Casing does not necessarily matter, since the tags will be automatically formatted to match other tags.